 Figure 6.5.2-1 shows network architecture where connectivity with the AMF (i.e. N11 interface) is still maintained with the A-SMF.
 In this case, the A-SMF remains NAS SM termination point.
 Similarly, N6 connectivity is also maintained with the PDU Session Anchor which is controlled by the A-SMF.

 New I-SMF is added when the UPF controlled by the A-SMF no longer serves the UE's new location.
 A new interface Nx is defined between the A-SMF and I-SMF which may be considered as a variation of N4 interface.
 In this case, the I-SMF provides limited functionality of controlling user plane resources while all interactions with other network functions including AMF, PCF and UDR continued to be supported by the A-SMF.
-If buffering is supported by the UPF controlled by the I-SMF, its interactions over N4 are relayed to the A-SMF by the I-SMF.
-Otherwise, if buffering is supported by the A-SMF, data packets are forwarded to the A-SMF by the I-SMF.

-Editor's note: Implication of supporting buffering at I-SMF is FFS.
+Buffering is supported by the A-UPF (UPF connected to the A-SMF

 I-SMF may be removed when the UE moves out of the coverage area of the I-SMF.
 In this case, the A-SMF may decide to reallocate the I-SMF with a new I-SMF or continue with A-SMF depending on the current location of the UE.

 6.5.3 Network architecture and relation to use cases